 The first automatic number plate recognition system was operational in the UK in the 1970s.
 Papers from 1985 describe automated 3D surface reconstruction from SAR images.
-From my earliest days working in space data analytics, AI supported orthorectification and 3D surface reconstructions have been available in off-the-shelf software.
-Formerly, these required the operator’s visual perception, but were already automated and replicated by computers.
+From my earliest days working in space data analytics, AI-supported orthorectification and 3D surface reconstructions were available in off-the-shelf software.
+Formerly, these required the operator’s visual perception, but they were already automated and replicated by computers.
 So, what has changed?

 The amplified interest is due to the promise of:

 - Systems that can cope with the wide variation in satellite images.

 - Deeper semantic understanding of data replicating the human ability to instantly recognize features in overhead imagery, or even generate imagery.

 - Automated interpretation of the amorphous and complex natural and built environment.

 - Systems to make automated decisions at the ‘edge’ using resource limited computing.

 - Workflows to better analyse information in multiple dimensionalities and data formats.